RobJohnston/QuadrigaCX.Api/README.md

 ## Errors

-The following error have been found through experimentation because they are not documented by QuadrigaCX.
+The following error have been found through experimentation and are not documented by QuadrigaCX.
-Errors are listed in numerical order of their code with a sample message beside them, and are thrown as a `QuadrigaException`.
+Errors are listed in numerical order of their code with a sample message beside them.
+They are thrown as a `QuadrigaException`.

-* 21 - Incorrect Total: $10.00USD exceeds available USD balance
+* 21 - Incorrect Amount: $98,544.47CAD exceeds available CAD balance
 * 23 - Incorrect price $1.00CAD is below the minimum of $10.00CAD
 * 101 - Invalid API Code or Invalid Signature
 * 105 - Invalid or missing payload